enriqueherbertag-lgtm/Geolocalizador-Encuentrame/README.en.md

-# Geolocalizador-Encuéntrame: Emergency localization for aviation and maritime

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.19362636.svg)](https://doi.org/10.5281/zenodo.19362636)
 [![License](https://img.shields.io/badge/License-Proprietary-red.svg)](LICENSE)
 [![ES](https://img.shields.io/badge/Spanish-version-green.svg)](./README.md)

+# Geolocalizador-Encuéntrame: Emergency location for aviation and maritime

+**Designed so that no plane ever gets lost again.**

-When a plane crashes into the sea or a ship sinks, traditional locators (ELT, EPIRB) sink with the vessel.
-Search efforts can take days or weeks.
-Coordinates are imprecise (kilometers of error).
+Aircraft like MH370 disappear without a trace.
+When a plane crashes into the sea or a ship sinks, traditional locators (ELT, EPIRB) go down with the vessel.
+The search can take days or weeks.
+Coordinates are inaccurate (kilometers of error).

-Geolocalizador-Encuéntrame solves that problem.
+Geolocalizador-Encuéntrame solves this problem.

 ## What it does